zi2001/zi2001/README.md

 - 🌱  I’m currently working on BirdCLEF 2024 Kaggle Competition
 - 🚀 Recently completed a bootcamp in Data Science and AI at Le Wagon
-- 🎓 Background in Biomedical Engineering from Imperial College London
+- 🎓 Meng in Biomedical Engineering from Imperial College London

   ## Technical Highlights